No products in the cart.

 woman holding her shaking arm from clonus after stroke

-Clonus after stroke results in uncontrollable, rhythmic shaking similar to tremors.
-However, clonus is its own condition and needs to be treated as such.
+Clonus after stroke appears as uncontrollable, rhythmic muscle contractions.
+Although this can mimic tremors, clonus is its own condition and needs to be treated as such.
+Clonus can result from various neurological injuries, but stroke is a common cause of this secondary effect.

-The slight differences between clonus and other neurological conditions like tremors after stroke make it extra important to work with your doctor for proper diagnosis.
+The differences between clonus and other neurological conditions like tremors after stroke make it especially important to work with your doctor and rehab team for proper diagnosis and intervention.
+To help you seek the care you need, we will now review the symptoms of clonus after stroke.

 Symptoms of Clonus After Stroke